org-formation/org-formation-cli/docs/cli-reference.md

 ### ``org-formation init``

 Creates a local organization formation file that contains all organization resources.
-Runnning this command will create an S3 Bucket (hence the region) in your account that contains a state file which is used to track differences when updating your resources.
+Running this command will create an S3 Bucket (hence the region) in your account that contains a state file which is used to track differences when updating your resources.

 ``> org-formation init --region us-east-1``